Joint parliamentary committee: Membership

-The Lok Sabha members are double compared to Rajya Sabha.

-for e.g. If Joint Parliamentary committee has 10 Lok Sabha Members then 5 members will be from Rajya Sabha and total member of JPC will be 15.
+The number of Lok Sabha members is twice that of Rajya Sabha members.
+For example, if the Joint Parliamentary Committee has 10 Lok Sabha members, then 5 members will be from the Rajya Sabha, making the total number of JPC members 15.

-The strength of a JPC may be different each time.
+The strength of a JPC may vary each time.

 Powers

-A JPC can obtain evidence of experts, public bodies, associations, individuals or interested parties suo motu or on requests made by them.
+A JPC can obtain evidence of experts, public bodies, associations, individuals or interested parties suo moto or on requests made by them.
 If a witness fails to appear before a JPC in response to summons, his conduct constitutes a contempt of the House.

 The JPC can take oral and written evidence or call for documents in connection with a matter under its consideration.
 The proceedings of parliamentary committees are confidential, but in the case of the joint committee which went into "Irregularities in Securities and Banking Transactions", the committee decided that considering the widespread public interest in the matter, the chairman should brief the press about deliberations of the committees.

 Ministers are not generally called by the committees to give evidence.
 However, in case of the Irregularities in Securities and Banking Transactions probe again, an exception was made, with the JPC, with the permission of the Speaker, seeking information on certain points from ministers and calling Minister of Finance and Ministry of Health and Family Welfare.

-The government may withhold or decline to produce a document if it is considered prejudicial to the safety or interest of State.
+The government may withhold or decline to produce a document if it is considered prejudicial to the safety or interest of the State.
 The Speaker has the final word on any dispute over calling for evidence against a person or production of a document.

-JPCs so far
+List of former JPCs

 Bofors scandal (1987)

 The first JPC was formed in August 1987 to investigate the Bofors scandal.
 It was chaired by Congress politician B. Shankaranand.
 It was formed on a motion moved by the then defence minister K.C.
 Pant in the Lok Sabha on August 6, 1987.
 The Rajya Sabha endorsed it a week later.
 The committee, held 50 sittings and gave its report on April 26, 1988.
 Opposition parties boycotted the committee on the ground that it was packed with Congress members.
 The JPC report was tabled in the Parliament, but it was rejected by the Opposition.